Inference-time optimization for experiment-grounded protein ensemble generation: Supplemental material

 \subsubsection{X-ray metrics}

-We use two metrics to evaluate how well our density‑guided structures agree with experimental X‑ray crystallographic data: cosine similarity and R values. \paragraph{Cosine similarity.} We report a single local score over the optimized residue range using cosine similarity between the observed ($F_{\mathrm{o}}$) and calculated ($F_{\mathrm{c}}$) electron densities.
+\paragraph{Cosine similarity.} We report a single local score over the optimized residue range using cosine similarity between the observed ($F_{\mathrm{o}}$) and calculated ($F_{\mathrm{c}}$) electron densities.
 The metric is computed over voxels $\boldsymbol{\xi}\in\mathbb{R}^3$ within 2.5 Å of atoms in the selected residue range:

 Values approaching $1$ indicate strong global agreement between calculated and observed densities, reflecting a good overall fit to the experimental map. \paragraph{R-factors.} The crystallographic R-factor is a global score that quantifies the agreement between observed and calculated X-ray diffraction data, typically stored in MTZ files, by comparing observed and calculated structure factor amplitudes $|F_{\mathrm{obs}}|$ and $|F_{\mathrm{calc}}|$: